by Pastor Tim Burt

 Finally, I asked her what she believed.
 She asked me to open the nightstand drawer next to my bed.
 She told me, Inside you’ll find a Gideon Bible.
 As I pulled it out, she said she’d do the same.
 She pulled out the one in her nightstand and then told me what pages to turn to.
 It was a good thing she could direct me by page numbers rather than scripture and verse because I wouldn’t have had a clue what she was taking about.
 I had never cracked a Bible in my life.

-She told me how to find chapters and verses.
-She had me read them to her.
-She then asked me if I understood what I just read?
-After I read each verse, she expounded on and explained each one.
+She told me how to find chapters and verses once she got me to the page number.
+Then she asked me to read specific ones.
+She’d then ask me if I understood what I just read?
+I didn’t so understand so after I read each verse, she expounded on and explained each one.
 She helped me turn from verse to verse.
 We read about God’s love, about sin and how God would forgive me of it by receiving Jesus into my heart as Lord and Savior.
 When she was done I suddenly knew something very important.
 Somehow, in my heart, I knew that my philosophies and beliefs were bogus and that I had been deceiving myself.
 I was experiencing a moment in life incomparable to any other.
 I was having an encounter with God, yet wouldn’t have known to describe it as that.
 I was instantly and acutely aware that I was bankrupt in knowing God, but sensed that she knew and very much belonged to God.

 She asked me if I would like to become saved and give my life to Christ.
 I didn’t know what that meant but again, she patiently explained it to me.
 Together over our hotel-room telephones, we prayed.
 She led me in prayer as I repeated it asking Jesus into my heart.
 From that moment, something within me had changed.
 The first thing that I could identify, was having this loathing for the self-deception I’d kept myself in.
 I had lied to myself for too long and it was time to build a life on truth―the truth of God’s Word.

 It was one thing to live in self-deception 38 years ago when I didn’t know the Lord.
 It’s another thing to fake it before others and act as though God doesn’t know what’s going on.
 I won’t do it.
 I have to get it right.
 I want His best so that He can use me for noble purposes each and every day.
-Then I’ll be keeping it real with the Lord and myself!
+Then I’ll be keeping it real with the Lord, with myself, and with others!
+And that feels so good!
+I encourage you to do that same!

 Pastor Tim Burt